Arman2409/wikipedia-analytics/server/README.md

 npm install
 ```

-3. Set up the environment variables(ypu can see them in the .env.example file as well):
+3. Set up the environment variables(you can find them in the .env.example file as well):

 ```
 PORT=<your-port>